-Extreme poverty and COVID-19.
-The number of people living below the monetary threshold of USD1.901 per person per day has been declining for years (driven to a large extent by China and India). marking progress toward SDG 1.
-But even before the COVID-19 pandemic, the pace of global poverty reduction was decelerating and was not on track to realize the global target of ending poverty by 2030 (UN 2020).
+The number of people living below the monetary threshold of USD1.901 per person per day has been declining for years (driven to a large extent by China and India), marking progress towards SDG 1.
+But even before the Covid-19 pandemic, the pace of global poverty reduction was decelerating and was not on track to realize the global target of ending poverty by 2030 (UN 2020).
 After a decline from 15.7% in 2010 to 10.0% in 2015, the global extreme poverty rate was estimated at 8.2% in 2019 (UN DESA 2020a; Independent Group of Scientists appointed by the Secretary General 2019).
 The pandemic is now reversing the trend of poverty reduction, causing the first increase in global poverty in more than 20 years.
-According to recent estimates, the global extreme poverty rate was projected to be 8.4-8.8% in 2020, which is close to the level in 2017, pushing many millions back into extreme poverty (Figure 1) (UN
+According to recent estimates, the global extreme poverty rate was projected to be 8.4-8.8% in 2020, which is close to the level in 2017, representing a push of many millions of people back into extreme poverty (Figure 1) (UN 2020; UN DESA 2020c).